gajendrakumar/assignment/README.md

     Its very simple .
 Just trigger the jenkins rearch_docker_upload with will build first and upload docker image to ecr and then it trigger rearch_docker_app job

-PS : The terraform code end to end has to be execute and ofcource need to little bit modification to get it work and i tried my best to put sollution within the time i
+PS :
-     spent for the Assignment
+      The terraform code end to end has to be execute and ofcource need to little bit modification to get it work and i tried my best to put sollution within the time i spent on the Assignment